showell/elm-py/articles/AboutDict.md

 problem.
 Under a red-black regime, you only balance your tree enough to satisfy this condition:

-**Red nodes are bad.
+**Red nodes indicated long branches and are suboptimal.
 You can only have so many of them before you must do something about it.**

-I am only slightly exaggerating!
+I am only slightly oversimplifying the algorithm!

 You can read the [Properties](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree#Properties) section of the wikipedia article for more detail.